adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

   you reboot the system.
 Keep in mind that if you are infected with a virus during that a session all the work you did during that session could be compromised.
 If you entered your password into your web wallet the malicious user could very well have your password.
-* The Tails devs have already tested and configured the much of the software for you.
+* The Tails devs have already tested and configured much of the software for you.
 Most of the applications you will need come pre installed.
+***